Setup and Prerequisite Software

 Notice the following:

-• by default the listener port is 30303
+- by default the

-• the enode id is your node id
+is your node id - the

 To get a list of all admin commands, type in “admin.” and press